Château de Pierrefonds

 The Château de Pierrefonds (/fr/) is a castle situated in the commune of Pierrefonds in the Oise department in the Hauts-de-France region, Northern France.

-It is located on the southeast edge of the forest of Compiègne, northeast of Paris, between the cities of Villers-Cotterêts and Compiègne.
+It is located on the southeast edge of the forest of Compiègne, northeast of Paris, between the towns of Villers-Cotterêts and Compiègne.

 The Château de Pierrefonds includes most of the characteristics of defensive military architecture from the Middle Ages, though it underwent a major restoration in the 19th century.

 History

 In the 12th century, a castle was built on this site.
 Two centuries later, in 1392, King Charles VI turned the County of Valois (of which Pierrefonds was part) into a duchy and gave it to his brother Louis I, Duke of Orléans.
 From 1393 to his death in 1407, the latter had the castle rebuilt by the court architect, Jean le Noir.